 Andrew S. Cray Law Fellows work out of our national office in Washington, DC during regular business hours over the summer for 40 hours per week, Monday – Friday.

 Spring/Fall Legal Interns work out of our national office in Washington, DC during regular business hours for at least 12 hours per week.
 Full-time legal interns are also desired for Spring and Fall semesters.

 Post-Graduate Legal Fellows work various hours, depending on the requirements of their fellowship funds.

-Mail or email a resume, cover letter, and a 3-5 page writing sample to NCTE at firstname.lastname@example.org.
+Email a resume, cover letter, and a 3-5 page writing sample to NCTE at firstname.lastname@example.org.
+In the subject line, indicate whether you are applying for a legal internship or a post-graduate fellowship.
+Send application materials as a Word document or PDF.
 Applications will be considered on a rolling basis, so applicants are encouraged to apply several months before each semester and by December 31 for summer.

 The National Center for Transgender Equality is an equal opportunity employer.
 NCTE is committed to creating a diverse staff made of people who are hard-working, kind, optimistic and committed to social justice, from all segments of transgender and allied communities.
 If you need a reasonable accommodation during the application process, please contact Colton Boyd, Operations Manager at email@example.com.